mc2-project/opaque-sql/README.md

 - Computation integrity verification (section 4.2 of the NSDI paper) is not included.

-- The remote attestation code is not complete as it contains sample code from the Intel SDK.

 [1] Wenting Zheng, Ankur Dave, Jethro Beekman, Raluca Ada Popa, Joseph Gonzalez, and Ion Stoica.
 [Opaque: An Oblivious and Encrypted Distributed Analytics Platform](https://people.eecs.berkeley.edu/~wzheng/opaque.pdf).
 NSDI 2017, March 2017.